 “The only certainties in life are death, taxes and bugs in code.” – Anonymous

 If you’re a coder, and your life is not a constant juggle between bugs and coffee breaks, you’re not doing it right.
-Just like anything created by humans, softwares too aren’t flawless.
-Yet, as professional software developers, it remains our duty to provide end-users with a product which is bug-free (well, almost!)
+Just like anything created by humans, software aren’t flawless.
+Yet, as professional software developers, it remains our duty to provide end-users with a product that is bug-free (well, almost!)

 But, how can we ensure that a product is error-free?
 How do we eliminate the chances of delivering an end-product with possible bugs?